-One year we towed a boat all the way from Perth in Western Australia - a distance of more than 6,000 kilometres.
+One year we towed a boat all the way from Perth in Western Australia and back - a distance of more than 6,000 kilometres.
 On other occasions we pulled a "pop-top" caravan behind us, so, like a turtle, our house was always with us.

 If you would like to share your tropical vacation destinations experiences, please scroll to the bottom of this page and join in!

 Australian beaches are renowned for their sparkling white or golden sands and clear, turquoise water but North Queensland has a few hazards with which to contend.

 Because of tidal rivers, the ocean close to shore is not always

 clear - in fact it is often quite "murky".
 Dangerous marine "stingers"

 as well as crocodiles frequent mangrove creeks along the coastline.